The Biggest Risks Faced by Airbnb Hosts & How to Best Manage Them

 Consider:

-Homeowners insurance does not cover short-term rentals because of their business activity exclusion, like renting your home for money.
-You may add a rider or piecemeal endorsements to your homeowner’s policy to include the business activity of your short-term rental.
-Still, the policy will always fall short in offering comprehensive protection for your short-term rental business.
+Homeowners insurance does not cover short-term rentals because of a business activity exclusion, which includes renting your home for money.
+You may add a rider or piecemeal endorsements to your Homeowner’s policy to include the business activity of your short-term rental only if the property also serves as your primary residence.
+Even still the policy will always fall short in offering true comprehensive protection.
+If the property is not your primary residence and you opt for a Homeowner’s policy, in most cases, any claim, even with a short-term rental rider, can be denied.

 Landlord Insurance is Mismatched